Diving in Galapagos

-To the north of the Galapagos archipelago lies Wolf Island, named after geographer Theodoro Wolf.
+To the north of the Galapagos archipelago lies Wolf Island, named after geographer Theodor Wolf.
 Turtles and multitudes of sharks are always present here, particularly groups of Hammerheads and Silkys, along with dolphins and sea lions.
-If the season and conditions are right, Whale Sharks can be sited too.
+If the season and conditions are right, Whale Sharks can be seen here too.
 Wolf Island often forms part of a liveaboard dive trip, taking in many different sites of the Galapagos region.

-Scuba diving in the Galapagos is never complete without a visit to Darwin Island.
-Like Wolf Island it's located to the very north of the islands and most commonly visited on longer trips.
+When in the Galapagos, scuba diving trips are just not complete without a visit to Darwin Island.
+Like Wolf Island, it's located to the very north of the islands and most commonly visited on longer trips.
 The reefs are unbelievably healthy, supporting a wide range of marine life, including schools of sharks and reef fish, such as Angelfish, Batfish, Parrotfish, Trumpetfish and Barracuda.
 Mantas and Eagle Rays are among the larger visitors to this spectacular site too.

 Punta Carrion is a favourite site within the Galapagos Islands.
 The conditions are often straight forward here, allowing divers to concentrate on the fantastic array of tropical life in view.
-As with much of your scuba diving in the Galapagos, sharks are frequently sited, specifically White Tips, Hammerheads and the unique Galapagos Shark.
+As with much of scuba dives in the Galapagos, sharks are frequently sighted, specifically White Tips, Hammerheads and the unique Galapagos Shark.
 A lot of the action is between 12 and 18 metres, ensuring plenty of bottom time during which visitors are likely to see Mobula Rays, Sea Lions and Creole Fish.

 Perhaps the coldest experience divers have when diving in the Galapagos is at Punta Vicente Roca, where water temperatures drop but with this attracts an even greater variety of life, much of which cannot be seen elsewhere.
 Mola Mola (the Sunfish) commonly frequent this site, growing to giant sizes whose unique body shape is sure to wow anyone.
 The sandy bottom at 22 metres is home to Red Lipped Batfish, and if you look up it's not uncommon to catch a glimpse of the rare Galapagos Bull Shark.
 Penguins and Sea Lions are both a common feature in any dive undertaken here also.

 Cabo Marshall is the Ray capital of the Galapagos.
-Giant Manta Rays in particular come here in search of both feeding and cleaning stations.
+Giant Manta Rays, in particular, come here in search of both feeding and cleaning stations.
 Although not guaranteed to be seen, there's still a good chance of witnessing these majestic animals gliding effortlessly through the blue.
-Mobula and Cow-nose rays complete the set here, both sited frequently by divers.
-This site also has it's fair share of White Tips, Hammerheads, Turtles and Sea Lions.
+Mobula and Cow-nose rays complete the set here, both sighted frequently by divers.
+This site also has its fair share of White Tips, Hammerheads, Turtles and Sea Lions.

 Cabo Douglas, off Fernandina Island, is the place to view playful Galapagos penguins dart past you with incredible speed.
 Conditions are normally perfect for drift diving, allowing divers to sit back, relax and let the current take them past the many wonders on show, including Marine Iguanas, Sea Lions and Sea Turtles.
 All the usual reef fish are present in healthy numbers, such as Box Fish, Parrotfish and Creole Fish.

-Scuba diving in the Galapagos is great all year round.
-There's two seasons - wet and dry.
+Diving in the Galapagos is great all year round.
+There are two seasons - wet and dry.
 The wet season runs from January to June and offers the warmer water temperatures of between 20 and 25 degrees Celsius.
-The dry season, albeit with water temperatures dropping a little to around 19 - 23 degrees Celsius, is normally the busiest time of year with a high chance of Whale Shark sitings.
+The dry season, albeit with water temperatures dropping a little to around 19 - 23 degrees Celsius, is normally the busiest time of year with a high chance of Whale Shark sightings.
 It's a good idea to bring plenty of exposure protection due to the cooler underwater temperatures.
-Some say that the best season to visit the Galapagos, or the most ideal time, is between January and May when the air temperature is warm and the weather more reliable, and when encounters with Mantas and Hammerheads are particularly common.
+Some say that the best season to visit the Galapagos or an ideal time, is between January and May when the air temperature is warm and the weather more reliable, and when encounters with Mantas and Hammerheads are particularly common.